-James Harden, rapper Meek Mill and Chris Paul enjoy a moment on Saturday.
+James Harden, rapper Meek Mill and Chris Paul enjoy a moment.

 James Harden put himself out there like never before for his charity weekend.
 (Photo by Chris Baldwin.)

 Chris Paul drives to the hoop in James Harden's charity game.
 (Photo by Chris Baldwin.)